 “Shake soil into toilet.
 Wrap diaper inside its back sheet before discarding.”

-Might as well just use cloth then, right?
+Very few disposable diaper users actually know or do this; in fact, less than one-half of one percent of the waste from disposable diapers ends up in the sewer system where it belongs!
+For some, this is good enough reason to switch to cloth.
 Unless you’re a rule-breaker at heart (can’t honestly say I’ve shaken off many disposables either).
 Click here to see the actual recommended steps for disposing of a disposable diaper.

 “Disposable diapers make up 1-3% of all solid waste that goes into landfills in the United States… Dioxins may leach out of diapers and enter ground and surface water, concentrating at levels that would pose a threat to human health.
 Also, dioxins are released into the environment when wood pulp is bleached with chlorine.